thiberge/microscopy-instrumentation/README.md

 * Objectives: List of all Objectives used in the lab
 * Filters : List of all filters used in the labs with details of supplier, catalogue number or custom supplier assigned name or number, description, and tiff/jpeg/png or excel uploaded spectra
-* PMTs list (fields include name, serial number, date of production, date of installation, microscope name/location, color it is used for, QE measurements)
+* PMTs list (fields include name, serial number, date of production, date of installation, microscope name/location, color it is used for, QE measurement(s))
-* Laser (brand, head serial number, location, date of most recent install, date of cooling liquid replacement, date of last wavelength tuning routine run, measurement of power spectrum at specific wavelength)
+* Laser (brand, head serial number, location, date of most recent install, date of cooling liquid replacement, date of last wavelength tuning routine was run, measurement of power spectrum at specific wavelength)
 * Scanners type (assembly type (XY mount, XY lens conjugated, XYY) supplier, model, resonant/non-resonant, Res freq)
 * GDD method (one field taking the values of “internal to laser”, “external table”, “both”)
 * Fast Z-scanning (one field taking the values of “remote focussing”, “liquid lens”, “electrowetting lens”, “piezo-objective”)